sirlag/lipage/docs/README.md

 ### Tribal
 Li is a Xaela from the Haragin tribe.
 If you are also from the steppes, you may have met her, or know her tribe.

+### Kugane / Far East RP
+Li spent some time in Kugane, and even if it was not the best, she did have some freedom.
+It's a large city, maybe you ran into her at a bar, or both happened to witness the same event.

 ### Anything else!
 I am up for just about any story, so feel free to suggest just about anything else